SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       $ DNS1="4.4.4.4"
       $ DNS2="8.8.8.8"

-Installing the Nvidia CUDA Driver
+Installing the NVIDIA CUDA Driver
 ==================================

-After configuring your operating system, you must install the Nvidia CUDA driver.
+After configuring your operating system, you must install the NVIDIA CUDA driver.

   .. warning:: If your UI runs on the server, the server must be stopped before installing the CUDA drivers.